COSORI Air Fryer: Quick Menu

 I enjoyed using these recipes to familiarise myself with the air fryer, testing the Mongolian chicken wings and roasted cauliflower recipes, as well as the potato wedges recipe.

-I have no doubts about the Cosori Air Fryer's abilities to air fry evenly and the preset cooking modes make sense with the general classifications of different foods.
+I have no doubts about the COSORI Air Fryer's ability to air fry evenly and the preset cooking modes make sense with the general classifications of different foods.
 Steak's default setting is 205°C for 6 minutes and the vegetable setting is 150°C for 10 minutes, including a midway "shake" reminder.

 Both items are quite large so I did find them a bit hard to fit into my dishwasher, but it was easy enough to wash them by hand thanks to the non-stick exterior of the fryer basket and the drawer interior.

-If you're looking for a large and easy-to-use air fryer, the Cosori Air Fryer is the one for you.
-It's perfect for families thanks to its generous capacity, and the 100 including recipes are easy to follow and great for those who want a source of inspiration for midweek meals.
+If you're looking for a large and easy-to-use air fryer, the COSORI Air Fryer is the one for you.
+It's perfect for families thanks to its generous capacity, and the 100 recipes are easy to follow and great for those who want a source of inspiration for midweek meals.